MouadhGnichi/Symmetry/README.md

 4-Recommendation system for the missing content between two languages.

 Feel free to run this flask app to better understand the mechanism of the application

+1: git clone the project on your machine
+2: flask run